 4.9.4 All business cases for additional programs at the University should consider teaching space requirements, and early consultation with Facilities Management should be undertaken at the time business cases are formulated.

 4.10 Common Space

 4.10.1 Meeting rooms with a capacity of 12 participants or above are designated common space and are not allocated to organisational units.
 Meeting rooms will be managed via Room bookings to ensure equity of access, high utilisation and assessment and transparency of usage levels.

 4.10.2 Student commons space is overseen and managed by Facilities Management.

 4.10.3 All toilets, showers, first aid rooms, communications rooms and cleaners’ rooms are designated common space and allocated to meet building needs.
-They are managed by the Facilities Management and Information Technology Services as appropriate.
+They are managed by the Facilities Management and Information Technology as appropriate.

 4.11.1 The University has the right to lease space to and from external organisations, depending on the strategic and operational needs of the University, the availability of space and any benefits to the University that will accrue from providing or occupying the space.

 4.11.2 The University may also enter into agreements with third parties for space, with the terms and management of such joint facilities being outlined in a separate agreement.

 4.11.3 All enquiries regarding leasing, whether lessee or lessor, are in the first instance to be directed to the Director, Facilities Management who is responsible for the coordination, negotiation and allocation of space.